 Prepping For The Storm

-We spoke with a water damage restoration company and they said there are a few small things that a homeowner can do to get prepared for the storm, to put themselves in the best position possible to keep the water out of the house.
+We spoke with a Lincoln water damage company and they said there are a few small things that a homeowner can do to get prepared for the storm, to put themselves in the best position possible to keep the water out of the house.

 One of the things they said is to move exterior furniture and items that are up close to the house away from the house.
 As the rain water runs off of the furniture that is close to the house, it can cause the water not to run away from the house, instead it can go towards the house.